Special Education Visual And Performing Arts

 Dance- Artistic Perception

-By month/date, while listening to music THE STUDENT will move at least one body part 2 out of 5 opportunities for 6 out of 10 days as observed and recorded by staff.
+By month/date, while listening to music THE STUDENT will move at least on body part 2 out of 5 opportunities for 6 out of 10 days as observed and recorded by staff.

-By month/date, while listening to music THE STUDENT will move at least one body part 3 out of 5 opportunities for 7 out of 10 days as observed and recorded by staff.
+By month/date, while listening to music THE STUDENT will move at least on body part 3 out of 5 opportunities for 7 out of 10 days as observed and recorded by staff.

-By month/date, while listening to music THE STUDENT will move at least one body part 4 out of 5 opportunities for 8 out of 10 days as observed and recorded by staff.
+By month/date, while listening to music THE STUDENT will move at least on body part 4 out of 5 opportunities for 8 out of 10 days as observed and recorded by staff.

 By month/date, while listening to music THE STUDENT will alternate moving two different body parts to music for 6 out of 10 days as observed and recorded by staff.